Frechmatz/cl-synthesizer/README.md

 *   :cv Frequency control voltage.
 For frequency calculation the absolute value of the control voltage is used.
 The control voltage is clipped at :cv-max.

-The module has the following outputs:
+The module has the following outputs: See vco-base.

-*   :sine
-*   :triangle
-*   :saw
-*   :square
+* * *

 **cl-synthesizer-modules-vco:vco-exponential** name environment &key base-frequency f-max v-peak (duty-cycle 0.5)